mui/mui-x/docs/src/pages/components/data-grid/rows/rows.md

 {{"demo": "pages/components/data-grid/rows/VariableRowHeightGrid.js", "bg": "inline"}}

-Changing the `DataGrid` density doesn't affect the rows with variable row height.
-You can access the `DataGrid` density factor from the `getRowHeight` params.
+> Changing the `DataGrid` density does not affect the rows with variable row height.
+> You can access the density factor from the params provided to the `getRowHeight` prop

 ## Styling rows